lexsf/druid/docs/content/tutorials/cluster.md

 autoscaling facility.
 ```

-You can also start Tranquility server on the same hardware that holds MiddleManagers and Historicals depending on how you are
+If you are doing push-based stream ingestion with Kafka or over HTTP, you can also start Tranquility server on the same
-choosing to ingest data.
+hardware that holds MiddleManagers and Historicals.
+For large scale production, MiddleManagers and Tranquility server
+can still be co-located.
+If you are running Tranquility (not server) with a stream processor, you can co-locate
+Tranquility with the stream processor and not require Tranquility server.

 ```bash
 curl -O http://static.druid.io/tranquility/releases/tranquility-distribution-0.7.2.tgz